MikiP98/HumilityAFM/README.md

     - Optional resource packs for:
       - LabPBR specular (full texture)
 - Redo coloured torch textures using the Jack o'Lantern palette system
-- Reduce the number of coloured torches and jack o'Lanterns
-  - Think of a system that can replace the current 3 blocks per colour with different light output levels
 - Finish built-in coloured torches rp compat resourcepack
 - Add 'Shimmer' and 'Bliss' support for all the blocks from coloured feature set:
   - Coloured Torches